Sunday, November 29, 2009

 1. What did Alan Turing wear while riding his bicycle around Bletchley Park?

-A: Alan wore a gas mask while riding his bicycle around Bletchley Park to prevent hay fever symptoms. - found by using yahoo.com
+A: Alan wore a gas mask while riding his bicycle around Bletchley Park to prevent hay fever

 2. On what date did two computers first communicate with each other?
 Where were they?